FREQUENTLY ASKED QUESTIONS (FAQs)

 What about taking my kids on the mission field?
 What are the schooling options?

 By all means, take your kids!
 In all seriousness, our missionary kids are some of the most talented, well-rounded, service-oriented, God-honoring individuals you would find in any church anywhere.
 Serving together with your family on a daily basis on the mission field is one of the most incredible blessings your family will ever experience.
 You learn to depend on each other as you watch God do some amazing things!
-Your kids will get to learn another language, become familiar with other cultures, and greatly expand his or her view of the world and what the Lord is doing in it.
+Your kids will get to learn another language, become familiar with other cultures, and greatly expand their view of the world and what the Lord is doing.
 Many missionaries home school their children.
 There are vast resources of home schooling curriculum available to parents including a wealth of online materials.
 Other families place their children in private schools or boarding schools where they typically interact with children from other cultures on a daily basis.
 The life of a missionary kid is rich with life-forming experiences.

 How does fundraising work?